 - Fraudulent email requests for wire transfer are well-worded, specific to the business being victimized, and do not raise suspicious to the legitimacy of the request;

-- The phases "code to admin expenses" or "urgent wire transfer" were reported by victums in some of the fradulent email requests;
+- The phrases "code to admin expenses" or "urgent wire transfer" were reported by victims in some of the fraudulent email requests;

-- Fraudulent emails received have coincided with the businesss travel dates for executives whose emails were spoofed;
+- Fraudulent emails received have coincided with the business travel dates for executives whose emails were spoofed;

 - Victims report that IP addresses frequently trace back to free domain registrars.